danaghafour/portfolio/README.md

 # Projects

 This section outlines the projects I've worked on as part of my ICT studies.
-Each project contributed to a comprehensive skill set in software development, from object-oriented design and programming to network communication and hardware interfacing.
+Each project contributed to a comprehensive skill set in software development, from object-oriented design and programming to network communication and computer hardware engineering.

 ## [IV1350 Object-Oriented Design Project](https://github.com/danaghafour/iv1350)